 Cheap Ways to Travel

-How To Travel The World And Get Out Of Your Comfort Zone
+How To Find Cheap Ways to Travel the World And Get Out Of Your Comfort Zone

 Deciding to travel abroad for a long period of time can bring a lot of worry and fear.
 The most difficult part isn’t how to travel or finding cheap ways to travel.
 Finding a flight or a hotel or creating an itinerary is the easy part.
 The hard part is finding the motivation to jump into the unknown.
 It takes courage to decide to leave your home and venture into the unknown.
 Most people never take this step.
 When I decided ‘I want to travel the word’, I sold everything to pursue my adventure.
 My family and friends told me I was either crazy or very brave.
 When I returned from my first year traveling abroad, I met up with the same friends and this time they told me that they always wanted to do that, or I was lucky to be able to do that.
 From my point of view, luck wasn’t part of the success.
 The only way you will succeed is if you decide to go travelling overseas and act on your decision.
 What= I have learned in my life is that if you want to do something, there are no excuses for not doing it.
 Of course, you are going to face problems, but each problem can be solved one by one very easily.